Privacy Policy

 • Stripe — payment processing for team subscriptions where enabled.

-• AI and developer-tool providers you enable — processing of prompts and repository content on their infrastructure.
+• AI and developer-tool providers you enable — processing of prompts, repository content, knowledge embeddings, and retrieved passages on their infrastructure.

 • Git hosts (e.g. GitHub, GitLab) when you connect repositories — per your configuration.